 She wasn’t really sure on how to choose the best running shoes for her and a friend from the running club had recommended this new process to have her feet and running gait assessed.

-When Clare sat down with Ben in clinic at Sole Motive in Queen Street, her Perfect Fit started with Ben conducting an assessment on her feet and running gait.
+When Clare sat down with Ben in clinic at Melbourne CBD, her Perfect Fit started with Ben conducting an assessment on her feet and running gait.
 From this it became apparent that her problematic big to joint had significantly less range of movement.
 This in combination with Clare’s current shoe of choice, a flexible Nike Pegasus Turbos* had lead to a grumpy and sore big toe.

 *Nike Pegasus Turbo’s are a great shoe, just not Clare’s Perfect Fit*

-Following the assessment, Ben recommended some specific footwear from the Sole Motive range, aiming for options which are more cushioned and less flexible in the front of the shoe.
-After comparing between the selections and post running trials, a clear winner was found.
+Following the assessment, Ben recommended some specific footwear from the Sole Motive range, aiming for options that are more cushioned and less flexible in the front of the shoe.
+After comparing the selections and post running trials, a clear winner was found.
 Immediately comfortable and offloading for her toe.